-Time and Place of Class Meetings: Woolf 402, TTh 11:00 AM -12:20 PM
+Time and Place of Class Meetings: Woolf 311, TTh 8:00 AM -9:20 AM

-Description of Course Content: Topics include descriptive statistics, set theory, combinatorics, mathematical expectation, probability distributions, confidence interval estimation, linear programming, the simplex and dual simplex algorithms, transportation and assignment problems, integer programming, and network analysis.
+Description of Course Content: Topics include descriptive statistics, set theory, combinatorics, mathematical expectation, probability distributions, confidence interval estimation, simple linear regression, design and analysis of computer experiments, multiple linear regression.

-Student Learning Outcomes: At the end of this course students should be able to (1) understand the basic concepts of probability theory, hypothesis testing, and linear programming, (2) apply those concepts to solving numerical problems, (3) perform descriptive and inferential statistical analyses of data, and (4) solve linear programming problems using Microsoft Excel.
+Student Learning Outcomes: At the end of this course students should be able to (1) understand the basic concepts of probability theory, hypothesis testing, and linear programming, (2) apply those concepts to solving numerical problems, and (3) perform descriptive and inferential statistical analyses of data.

-Required Textbooks and Other Course Materials: A calculator with simple functions (ONLY +, \neg , /, ×, $\sqrt{}$).
+Required Textbooks and Other Course Materials: Probability and Statistics for Engineers and Scientists, 8th or 9th edition by Walpole, Myers, Myers and Ye.
+A calculator with simple functions (ONLY +, -, /, ×, $\sqrt{$).